International Kite Day

 Soaring objects in the sky, dancing and twirling in the wind!
 A fun way to bring color and joy to any outdoor space.

 They’re pretty, they’re colorful, and they flutter and float in the air….what could they be?
-Kites, of course!
-Who could imagine a better way to spend time than with flocks of other people, every person with his or her own beautifully decorated kite?
-If you’re a fan of such happy, vibrant holidays, International Kite Day is not a holiday you’d like to miss.
+Well, they are kites, of course!
+Who could imagine a better way to spend time than with a variety of other people, every person with his or her own beautifully decorated kite?
+For those people who are avid fans of such happy, vibrant occasions, International Kite Day is not a holiday they will want to miss.

 The History of International Kite Day

 Although no one knows exactly when their use began, it is estimated that kites have been around for more than 2,000 years and likely originated in China.
 One legend is that a Chinese farmer had trouble keeping his hat on in the wind, so he tied it to a string and when it blew away, he hung on to the end of the string.
 Thus, the first kite.

 The first written record of kite flying can be found from 200 BC when a Chinese general used a kite to fly over a city he was attacking with the intention of measuring how far his troops would need to tunnel to enter.

 Kite flying in India seems to be more recent, happening approximately 500 years ago as recorded in paintings from the Mogul Period.
 One theme related to this period was the use of a kite for a young man to drop messages to the young woman he loved who was being held in seclusion away from him.